argoh0221/web-cw1/README.md

 - Promote or demote users to/from admin.
 - Delete user accounts (with confirmation prompts).
 - Refresh the list and log out.
+- Jump to the event manager for publishing and auditing (`/admin/events`).

+## Event manager

+The admin event workspace (`/admin/events`) provides:

+- Creation and editing of global events with venue metadata and pricing.
+- Status toggles (draft, published, cancelled) with automatic timestamping.
+- Live capacity visibility including waitlisted counts.
+- Access to attendee rosters with confirmation codes for door teams.

 ## Tooling